Lemonade’s Loss Ratio: Why Insurance Carriers Should (and shouldn’t) Be Worried About It

 To put the numbers in perspective, some carriers are receiving tens or hundreds of thousands of applications A MONTH.
 If they were collecting between 5,000-50,000 per application, the data set compounds quickly.

-This high-definition view of an applicant gives you the insight needed to price risk more accurately.
+This high-definition view of an applicant gives you the insight needed to understand intent more accurately.

 And the time is now to start the data collection process.
 Depending on your volumes, it could be months before the data matures enough to have significant predictive power, so getting a head start on the collection piece is imperative for future success.